canonical/pebble/README.md

 Each notice records the time it first occurred, the time it last occurred, and the time it last repeated.

-A *repeat* happens when a notice occurs with the same type and key as a prior notice, and either the notice has no "repeat after" duration (the default), or the notice happens after the provided "repeat after" interval (since the prior notice).
+A *repeat* happens when a notice occurs with the same user ID, type, and key as a prior notice, and either the notice has no "repeat after" duration (the default), or the notice happens after the provided "repeat after" interval (since the prior notice).
 Thus, specifying "repeat after" prevents a notice from appearing again if it happens more frequently than desired.

 In addition, a notice records optional *data* (string key-value pairs) from the last occurrence.